‘Fouls’ Off The Field of Play – Key Considerations For Athletes, Clubs & Sponsors

 What happens if athletes engage in morally questionable or illegal behaviour outside of the field of play?

-This article provides a high level and practical examination of the various consequences that can result from such behaviour from the perspective of UK law.
-To anchor the analysis, it draws on the recent example of Kurt Zouma, a football player at Premier League club, West Ham, who was reprimanded for kicking his cat in a widely shared social media video and recently plead guilty1 to two charges under the Animal Welfare Act.
+This article provides a high level and practical examination of the various commercial and regulatory consequences that can result from such behaviour from the perspective of UK law.
+To anchor the analysis, it draws on the recent example of Kurt Zouma, a football player at Premier League club, West Ham, who was reprimanded for kicking his cat in a widely shared social media video and recently pleaded guilty1 to two charges under the Animal Welfare Act.
 The broader principles are however applicable to many different sporting scenarios.
 The ‘fallout’ from the player’s actions is assessed from four different perspectives, namely:

 Continue reading this article...